 The last few years have seen Queen V playing in support of the Bridges Vol. 1 and 2 EPs which she released in February of 2016 and November of 2017, respectively.
 2018 saw V continuing to focus on expanding and evolving her sound and songwriting, making frequent trips to Nashville, where she recorded 2017’s Bridges Vol. 2.
-2019 brought a return to her New York City roots as V began working on Bridges Vol. 3 with Grammy-winner Chad Carlson, who also produced Vol. 2, the first singles "Honest," “Falling In Love” and “Write Your Song” are streaming now.
+2019 brought a return to her New York City roots as V began working on Bridges Vol. 3 with Grammy-winner Chad Carlson, who also produced Vol. 2, the singles "Like You Do," "Honest," "Falling In Love" and "Write Your Song"are streaming now.

 Queen V’s first full show of 2020 was her Royal Jam at Ulysses, a singer-songwriter focused evening, which took place January 25th.
 Though the Coronavirus pandemic has put touring on hold for the forseeable future, V continues to work on new music for Bridges Vol. 3 from home and launched a streaming acoustic concert series, Live From The Den.
-The final single of 2020, "Strong," will be streaming October 30th, an accompanying video was filmed during the NYC stay at home order, which can be viewed here.
-Stay tuned to V's Instagram, Facebook and Twitter for updates on her live streaming concert series Live From The Den, news on Bridges Vol. 3.
+The final single of 2020, "Strong," will be streaming October 30th, an accompanying video was filmed in NYC with director Otoja Abit, and can be viewed here.
+Stay tuned to V's Instagram, Facebook and Twitter for updates on her live streaming concert series Live From The Den, news on Bridges Vol. 3, and new videos.